Swisscom AG (STU:SWJA) Piotroski F-Score: 5 (As of Jun. 25, 2026) — 17% Below Median

 Swisscom AG Business Description

-Swisscom AG is the incumbent telecom operator in Switzerland, with very high market share in mobile and fixed-line markets.
+Swisscom is the incumbent telecom operator in Switzerland, with a very high market share in mobile and fixed-line markets.
 It charges high prices compared with its competitors and other European peers due to the historical stability of the Swiss telecom market and a favorable regulatory environment.
-In 2024, Swisscom decided to merge its Italian business, Fastweb, with Vodafone Italia.
+In 2024, Swisscom acquired Vodafone Italia in a deal worth EUR 8 billion.